Being told you can’t go with Daddy is tough at 9am on a Friday morning.

 - Junk mail or magazine pages give him some fun images to cut out if he chooses, and cutting them into small pieces to begin with helps him to manipulate what is often more flimsy paper.

-Giving him opportunities like this where he can just cut whatever he likes in whatever way he likes without any other agenda will help him refine his skills and increase his confidence, and it was the perfect distraction activity!
+Giving our kids opportunities like this where they can just cut whatever they likes in whatever way they want without any other agenda will help them refine their fine motor skills and increase their confidence, and it is also a perfect distraction activity!

 Marsha says